litixsoft/karma-mocha-reporter/README.md

     $ grunt demo --force

 ## Release History
+### v0.3.1
+* add option "ignoreSkipped" to ignore the skipped test in the output

 ### v0.3.0
 * add option "output" to set the output level of the reporter